optimas-org/optimas/README.md

 # Optimization at scale, powered by [libEnsemble](https://libensemble.readthedocs.io/)
 [![Documentation Status](https://readthedocs.org/projects/optimas/badge/?version=latest)](https://optimas.readthedocs.io/en/latest/?badge=latest)

-Optimas is a Python library for scalable optimization in massively-parallel supercomputers.
+Optimas is a Python library for scalable optimization on massively-parallel supercomputers.
 See the [documentation](https://optimas.readthedocs.io/) for installation instructions, tutorials, and more information.